 Thankfully, he answered “Miss Emmett” straightaway.
 Leo loves his roast dinner so asked if he could start eating again.
 We did get him a new dinner though!

 It’s amazing how a little first aid knowledge can go such a long way, isn’t it?
-If you’ve been affected by Claire’s story and would like to learn life-saving skills, book our 2 hour baby and child class today, where you will learn about choking, burns, febrile seizures and meningitis.
+If you’ve been affected by Claire and Victoria's stories and would like to learn life-saving skills, book our 2 hour baby and child class today, where you will learn about choking, burns, febrile seizures and meningitis.

 The Mini First Aid Team x